noah-dsouza/currency-converter/README.md

 ## 🧠 How It Works

-1. The app uses **JavaScript (ES Modules)** to handle user input, manage selected currencies, and communicate with external APIs.
+1. The app uses **JavaScript** to handle user input, manage selected currencies, and communicate with external APIs.
 2. Currency data and country flags are dynamically fetched using the **CurrencyAPI** and **FlagsAPI**, ensuring all results stay accurate and current.
 3. Conversion logic automatically recalculates results whenever the user types a new value or changes a selected currency.
 4. The app was developed using **Vite**, a lightning-fast frontend build tool for modern web apps.